OffchainLabs/arbitrum-docs/arbitrum-docs/bold/bold-gentle-introduction.md

 title: 'A gentle introduction: BOLD'
 sidebar_label: 'A gentle introduction'
 description: 'An educational introduction that provides a high-level understanding of BOLD, a new dispute protocol to enable permissionless validation for Arbitrum chains.'
-target_audience: 'Users and researchers who want to learn about our next-generation dispute protocol that enables permissionless validation'
+user_story: 'As a user or researcher of Arbitrum's suite, I want to learn about BOLD, a next-generation dispute protocol that enables permissionless validation.'
+content_type: gentle-introduction
+author: leeederek
+sme: leeederek
 ---

 import PublicPreviewBannerPartial from './partials/_bold-public-preview-banner-partial.md';